 The award will be made to a legal practitioner (whether in private practice, public interest, employment as a legal adviser, academia, bar leadership or other regulation of the profession) who, through personal endeavour in the course of such practice, is deemed to have made an outstanding contribution to the promotion, protection and advancement of the human rights of all, or any group of, people, particularly with respect to their right to live in a fair and just society under the rule of law.

 LexisNexis is honoured to sponsor the IBA Award for Outstanding Contribution by a Legal Practitioner to Human Rights and hopes the winner will accept the Award in person during the IBA’s Annual Conference.
 LexisNexis sponsorship provides a contribution of $5,000 USD to their attendance.

 The nominations for this award are now closed.
-The winner of the award will be announced at the IBA Annual Conference in Rome, 07-12 October 2018, and any shortlisted candidates will be published below.
 The next opportunity to apply for the IBA Award for Outstanding Contribution by a Legal Practitioner to Human Rights will be in 2019, please click here if you would like to be informed when the award will be open for nominations.